FAQs

 How do these go on species other than marlin?

-So far we have found these lures to be extremely effective on all species we have encountered, including many Tuna species and Mahi-Mahi.
-We have even seen successful Wahoo captures as a result of the outside-in hook-up, which allows the line to remain clear of sharp teeth.
+These lures are extremely effective on all species, including many Tuna species and Mahi-Mahi.
+We have even seen successful Wahoo and Mackerel captures as a result of the outside-in hook-up, which allows the line to remain clear of sharp teeth.

 What speeds do you reccommend I troll these lures?

-We like to run our lures between 6 and 10 knots depending on conditions.
+We like to run our lures between 6 and 15 knots depending on the lure profiles you are running.
 Like any lures, you need to adapt your running speeds dependent on current, surface conditions and running positions.

 How long will the control sleeves last?